garry0D/coding-gods-and-manifestos/README.md

 And yet it is so difficult to do especially being an artist, to share my work to the world and gaining a following and connections and inspiration.
 All of this requires being on social media (my phone)

 In 2017, an article in Rolling Stone stated that Kaczynski was an early adopter of the idea that:  "We give up a piece of ourselves whenever we adjust to conform to society's standards.
 That, and we're too plugged in.
 We're letting technology take over our lives, willingly."

+as a reference and a polar opposit i want to exhibit Vera Molnar, french/Hungrian artist who used computers at the center of her practice.
+She gave full conrol to computers to create symetrical shaped.